PooyaRaki/microservice-example/requestor/README.md

 # Requestor

-This is the client to connect to the microservices.
+It is the client to connect to the microservices.
 ## Features

 - Produces a message to the `Broker` service to start processing the MessageRequest.
-- Polls the messaged produced inside `Requestor` queue into defined intervals.
+- Polls messages produced inside the `Requestor` queue into defined intervals.
 ## Tech Stack

 **Server:** Node.js, RabbitMQ